qcscine/molassembler/analysis/sym-testing/NOTES.rst

 inequality violations), even square pyramidal is now below 0.1 (previously at 4).
 The generated structures look much better.
 Getting the refinement to reach the global minimum is now the target.
 Introducing metrization may allow this.

+Metrization changes nothing.
+No triangle inequalities are introduced by random independent choice of distances.